 Another major conservation concern is the disease Avian Trichomonosis.
 During periodic winter die-offs, large numbers of individuals (at times in the thousands) fall victim to this disease, which is caused by the protozoan parasite Trichomonas gallinae and the newly described and named Trichomonas stableri.
 In work spearheaded by the CDFW's Wildlife Health Laboratory, historical accounts of this disease, and its geographic prevalence have been analyzed-- results are forthcoming.

 Trends in band-tailed pigeon populations and harvest levels are monitored through several efforts, usually as collaborations between the USFWS, CDFW and the public.
 These efforts include the Mineral Site Survey, the Harvest Information Program (which includes the Parts Collection Survey) and the North American Breeding Bird Survey.
-The results of these surveys are compiled into an annual population status report produced by the USFWS.
+The results of these surveys are compiled into an annual population status report (PDF) produced by the USFWS.
 Further, because California has periodic Trichomonosis mortality events, CDFW actively monitors harvested birds for the presence of disease causing protozoa and solicits reports of sick or dead pigeons from biologists, wildlife rehabilitation centers, and the public.

 The Mineral Site Survey: Pacific coast band-tailed pigeons regularly use mineral springs.
 The reasons for this behavior are likely related to the supplementation of dietary sodium but this remains an area of active research.